 Scenes added during scheduling

-Click the arrow on the slug header pointing downwards to open the scene and see which information you have linked to the scene during breakdown.
-If you want to change or add to any of this information, you do that in the breakdown.
+Click the arrow to the right of the slug / scene header to open the scene and see which information you have linked to the scene during breakdown.
+If you want to change or add to any of this information, you can do that in the breakdown.
 If you want to remove a scene from the call sheet, simply click on the trash can.

-A note on times in the production schedule
+A note on start times in the production schedule

-If you have added segment and production times to your scenes, Dramatify will automatically start counting the time from the first work hour you have set, and add production time of each scene as well as any activity time you set on banners.
+If you have added segment and production times to your scenes, Dramatify will automatically start counting the time from the first work hour you have set, and add the start time of each scene or banner activity you have set.

 and what they should bring and remember during the day.